alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_146_eng.md

 What interested me was naturally the finishing (仕上げ) department.
 The studio's second floor was the finishing room, and wow, you could feel the fighting spirit!
 There were ingenious touches everywhere for efficiently progressing work in short time - very educational.

 For example, paint bottles.
 Normally you line up paints in thin glass bottles, but honestly, there's limited space around desks so you can't line up very many.
 At this studio, they were amazingly using 35mm negative film - you know, regular camera film containers.
 They put paint in those cases!
-Of course, colors used in large quantities were in glass bottles, but for colors used only a little at a time but with quite a variety of colors, this method worked well.
+Of course, colours used in large quantities were in glass bottles, but for colours used only a little at a time but with quite a variety of colours, this method worked well.
 Since they're low height, you can line them up in desk drawers.

-Come to think of it, domestically (within Toei Animation?) there were small glass bottles called "tracing bottles," and tracers did color tracing with paint in those.
+Come to think of it, domestically (within Toei Animation?) there were small glass bottles called "tracing bottles," and tracers did colour tracing with paint in those.
 Thinking about it, we also used paint in tracing bottles for minor corrections during inspection.

 A further innovation was drying shelf usage.
 To dry paint applied to cels, you put painted cels one by one on shelves, but here they rolled them tightly and stuck them in shelves to save space.
-They'd roll them into horizontal U-shapes and push them into 3-4 centimeter gaps between upper and lower shelf boards.
+They'd roll them into horizontal U-shapes and push them into 3-4 centimetre gaps between upper and lower shelf boards.
 Since cels have resilient force trying to return to their original shape, being held down by upper and lower shelf boards prevents cels from sticking together.
 We often used such methods for long cels, but here they used this method even for standard cels.
 It's impossible for large painted areas, but for small painted areas or things painted only on the right or left half of cels, unpainted parts can be rolled and turned upside down safely.
 Moreover, since they were using high-viscosity Taiyo Shisai paint, such feats might be possible.
-Well, maybe I just didn't know and the same thing was being done at domestic finishing production companies using Taiyo colors, but in any case, for us using low-viscosity STAC paint, it was eye-opening to see methods we'd never thought of!
+Well, maybe I just didn't know and the same thing was being done at domestic finishing production companies using Taiyo colours, but in any case, for us using low-viscosity STAC paint, it was eye-opening to see methods we'd never thought of!

 Other areas - animation and art - all seemed to have their own unique innovations, making for quite good learning!